marunpeng93/tas/README.md

 ### As Promise

 We can use tas as Promise.
-Tas is better than Promise and generator / yield, and the tasks [execution order](./doc/execution-order/execution-order.md) is more reasonable.
-Tas performs more than **1 million** async tasks per second concurrently, faster than native Promise ([Benchmark of Performance](./doc/performance/performance.md)).
+Tas is more better than Promise and generator / yield and async / await, and the tasks [execution order](./doc/execution-order/execution-order.md) is more reasonable.
+Tas can performs more than **1 million** async tasks per second, faster than native Promise ([Benchmark of Performance](./doc/performance/performance.md)).

 ```js
 tas.promise(function(){